trgao10/PuenteAlignment/README.md

 -----------
 #### Please Cite:

-Boyer, Doug M., et al. "A New Fully Automated Approach for Aligning and Comparing Shapes."
-The Anatomical Record 298.1 (2015): 249-276.
+Boyer, Doug M., et al. *A New Fully Automated Approach for Aligning and Comparing Shapes.* The Anatomical Record 298.1 (2015): 249-276.

-Puente, Jesús.
-"Distances and Algorithms to Compare Sets of Shapes for Automated Biological Morphometrics."
-PhD Thesis, Princeton University, 2013.
+Puente, Jesús. *Distances and Algorithms to Compare Sets of Shapes for Automated Biological Morphometrics.* PhD Thesis, Princeton University, 2013.